cvar-upm/coordinator_cbc/README.md

-# Behavior Coordination CBC
+# Behavior Management Tool

-A software development tool for building the behavior coordination system of autonomous robots.
+A software development tool for building the behavior management system of autonomous robots